 - Optional nylon or elastic leg straps help prevent shifting and keep the blanket secure in windy weather.
-For saftey and security, these straps shouldn’t hang loosely.
-Crisscross them to help avoid rubs.
+For safety and security, these straps shouldn’t hang loosely.
+Loop them through each other to help avoid rubs.

 - Hoods and neck covers are separate pieces designed to attach to the turnout blanket for more complete coverage.